Disclaimer:Excerpted from the book: PSICANICA: A SPIRITUAL PHILOSOPHY, by Thomas Michael Powell,...

 TEN

-death?
+What happens at death?
 Is death the end of everything or is there a soul in man that continues to exist beyond death?
 If so, is that soul immortal or does it too eventually cease to exist?
 If the soul does continue to exist after death, what is the nature of that existence?
 If there is an existence after death, is “good” rewarded and “bad” punished?
 If so, how do you reconcile this with the concept of predestination?
 And if there is a God of INFINITE LOVE and FORGIVENESS, how to you reconcile punishment?